-Part A comprises key additional information that will inform the appeal mediation and resolution process.
-It needs to be re-evaluated in accordance with s32 of the Resource Management Act 1991, to enable proper consideration of the preferred CDP and re-oriented area within the original Plan Change as proposed to be zoned Industrial through the Plan Change appeal process.
-That re-evaluation will be informed by this report.
+Part A comprises key additional information that will inform the appeal resolution.
+A further reevaluation in light of that information and introduction of Plan amendments supported by the appellant and respondent to the appeal is provided in Part A, in accordance with s32AA of the RMA.
+This will enable proper consideration of the preferred CDP and re-oriented area within the original Plan Change as proposed to be zoned Industrial through the Plan Change appeal process.